Drought-Tolerant Flower Seeds

 Drought-Tolerant Annual Seeds

 African Daisy -- Colorful flowers in shades of orange, apricot, yellow and white.
+Alyssum -- Masses of tiny white or purple flowers.
+Easy to grow from seed.
+Cosmos -- Late summer flowers in a variety of colors, heights and styles.
 Gilia tricolor -- Native wildflower with delicate lilac and white flowers.
 Fragrant.
 Marigold -- Popular annual with yellow, gold, orange and red flowers from seed.
 Silene aremeria -- Vivid pink clusters of flowers.
 Drought-tolerant wildflower.
+Zinnia -- Brightly colored, drought-tolerant flowers for the late summer garden.

 Drought-Tolerant Perennial Seeds

 Aster azureus -- Fall-blooming, native perennial with lavender-blue flowers.
 Dalea purpurea -- Native wildflower.
 Magenta-purple flowers for butterflies.
+Dianthus -- Drought-tolerant perennials and biennials with fragrant flowers.
+Echinacea -- Long-blooming perennial with mauve or white flowers.
+Liatris -- Tall spikes of fluffy, purple flowers in late summer to fall.
+Native.
 Linum perenne -- Drought-tolerant, native wildflower with sky-blue flowers.
 Ratibida pinnata -- Native wildflower.
 Tall plants with drooping, yellow petals.
 Ruellia humilis -- Native perennial.
 Lavender-blue, trumpet-shaped flowers.